Wainwright Bisons: History

 Since the 1990–91 season the Wainwright Bison have three league championships winning in the 2001, 2016 and 2017 playoffs.
 The victory advanced the Bison to the Russ Barnes Trophy championships which is the Alberta Provincial Jr. B Championships featuring eight teams.
 The Heritage and Capital Hockey leagues qualify their playoff champion and playoff finalist, while the Calgary Jr. B, North West, and the North East Hockey leagues send just their playoff champions.
 The final team is the team selected to host the tournament event.

 In 2013, Wainwright was the Russ Barnes host and as such participated in their second Provincial Championship.
 In 2016, the Bisons advanced to the Provincial Championship but as the league champion.
 In 2017, the team won the league championship to advance and win the Russ Barnes Trophy and advanced to the Keystone Cup.
 Here they won the Western Canadian Junior B Championship with an overtime win in the final game.

+The Bisons won their fourth consecutive title in 2025.